PySimpleGUI/PySimpleGUI/docs/cookbook.md

 sg.theme('Dark Green 5')
 ```

 A call to `theme` will set the colors to be used when creating windows.
-It sets text color, background color, input field colors, button color,....
+It sets text color, background color, input field colors, button color....
 13 different settings are changed.

 The default theme is "Dark Blue 3"